 Clay tunnel

-The space and context of the tunnel are designed according to two main themes: history of the formation of Da Lat City and educational humanistic cultural story.
-Many famous architectures of Da Lat have been recreated such as: Linh Son Pagoda, Chicken church, Da Lat railway station, Da Lat market, two strange Basalt red soil houses… all are sculpted with clay.
+The tunnel’s design and context are centered on two main themes: the history of Da Lat City’s formation and a humanistic, educational, and cultural narrative.
+Many famous architectures of Da Lat have been recreated, such as: Linh Son Pagoda, Rooster church, Da Lat railway station, Da Lat market, two strange Basalt red soil houses… all are sculpted with clay.

 Address: Xuan Huong – Da Lat ward.